ebuchberger/Estimating-Power-for-SEM/README.md

 lavaan 0.6-11
 here 1.0.1
 ggpubr 0.4.0

+<span style="color:red"> *WARNING:
+The script includes all simulations described in the manuscript.
+For replicating, we recommend only running one simulation at a time.
+Also note that simulations with 10000 iterations as described here take multiple hours to run.
+*</span>

 ## Recreating the figures
 To recreate the figures from the manuscript, run the script 02_create_plots.